 Upon Louisiana’s reform of its products liability law, he presented a continuing education seminar for fellow attorneys through the Louisiana State University School of Law, Office of Continuing Education to explain how Louisiana’s tort reform law defines the rights and liabilities associated with injuries and damages arising from the use of manufactured products.
 He also presented a CLE seminar through LSU’s Center of Continuing Professional Development on the intricacies and exclusions of the Standard Commercial General Liability Insurance Policy.
 He co-authored and edits Louisiana Civil Trial Procedure, West Group (Lawyers' Cooperative/Thomas Reuters), and served as contributing author for “Exclusions of Improper Expert Testimony,” Product Liability Advisory Council, Inc.

-David’s volunteer service to the Bar includes serving as a member of the Louisiana Attorney Disciplinary Board for 11 years, culminating in his service as board chair of this adjudicative body charged by the Supreme Court with responsibility for lawyer discipline statewide.
-Currently a member of the Louisiana Supreme Court Bar Admissions Committee, he writes the Louisiana Civil Procedure exam for the Louisiana Bar Examination.
+David’s volunteer service to the Bar included serving as a member of the Louisiana Attorney Disciplinary Board for 11 years, culminating in his service as board chair of this adjudicative body charged by the Supreme Court with responsibility for lawyer discipline statewide.
+Previously a member of the Louisiana Supreme Court Bar Admissions Committee, he wrote the Louisiana Civil Procedure exam for the Louisiana Bar Examination.